Find Product

 ADR Requirement Who It Applies To Insurance Implication

-ADR insurance extension Required for any operator carrying regulated quantities of dangerous goods.
-Standard HGV policies explicitly exclude ADR loads.
-The extension covers the specific classes of goods being carried and may include environmental liability cover.
-Without ADR extension, any claim arising from a dangerous goods incident is excluded from the standard policy.
+ADR insurance extension Required for any operator carrying regulated quantities.
+Standard HGV policies explicitly exclude ADR.
+The extension covers the specific classes you carry and often includes environmental liability cover.
+Without the extension, any claim arising from a dangerous goods incident is excluded from the standard policy.

 Insurance Type What It Covers In the HGV Motor Policy?
 Legally Required?

-HGV Motor (Third-Party) Injury and damage caused to others by the vehicle on the road Yes – core cover Yes – RTA 1988
+HGV Motor (Third-Party) Injury and damage caused to others by the vehicle on the road Yes, core cover Yes, RTA 1988

-What Has Changed for HGV Operators in 2026?
+What’s Changed for HGV Operators in 2026?

 HGV Legal Compliance Checklist